 - Security information – History of criminal convictions

-How long Does it Take to Get the New Zealand eTA from Switzerland?
+How long does it take to get an NZeTA from Switzerland?

-If approved, the applicant will receive the NZ eTA via email.
-As the approved eTA is also electronically attached to the applicant’s passport, it is not mandatory to print out a PDF format of the eTA.
-However, applicants are advised to print a copy to present at NZ border control alongside their passport, just in case they request it.
+If approved, the petitioner will receive the NZeTA in PDF format via email.
+As the approved visa waiver document is also electronically attached to the applicant’s passport, it is not mandatory to print out the NZeTA.
+Nevertheless, it is still a good idea to print a copy to present at NZ border control alongside their passport, just in case they request it.

-It is necessary to use the same passport to travel to New Zealand as that used to complete the eTA online application form.
-Travelers with dual citizenship should keep this in mind.
+It is necessary to use the same passport to travel to New Zealand as that provided to complete the eTA online application form.
+Travellers with dual citizenship should keep this in mind.